he-dev/SmartConfig/README.md

 **SmartConfig** is a configuration framework.

 ## Why another one?
 Because I did't find anything simplier and as powerful as **SmartConfig**.
 It's main goal is simplicity.
 A configuration should be set up within few minutes and be easily extended as needed.
 Unfortunatelly most of the time we spend hours writing them over and over again.
-With **SmartConfig** It's over.
+With **SmartConfig** it's over.

 ## How does it work?
 With **SmartConfig** you write a static class with static fields that will hold the settings when they are loaded.
 Its structure will be used to build keys.
 There is no need to use any hardcoded strings to get any values.
 The idea of **SmartConfig** is to eliminate all magic strings.